Maitreya-Niranjan/SRE_project/README.md

 -  Extract unique operations or paths
 -  Identify dropped `.exe`, `.dll`, `.dat`, and other files
 -  Detect modified **registry keys**
--  Ask doubts in plain English — answered by a Hugging Face-hosted LLM
+-  Ask doubts in plain English — answered by a Google LLM
--  Uses the internet via Hugging Face API (no local model setup)
+-  Uses the internet via Google API (no local model setup)

 ---